puppetlabs/puppetdb/documentation/api/query/v4/operators.markdown

 #### `from`

-*Note:* the use of `from` in a subquery is experimental.
+*Note:* The use of `from` in a subquery is experimental.
 It may change or be removed in the future.

-This statement works like the top-level [`from`](#context-operators) operator, and expects an [entity][entities] as the first argument and an optional query in the second argument, however when used within an `in` clause an `extract` statement is expected to choose the fields like so:
+This statement works like the top-level [`from`](#context-operators) operator, and expects an [entity][entities] as the first argument and an optional query in the second argument.
+However, when used within an `in` clause, an `extract` statement is expected to choose the fields:

     ["in", "certname",
      ["from", "facts",